 Atlantic salmon (Salmo salar) migrates to Greenland from most salmon producing countries around the North Atlantic and in Greenland only one spawning population Atlantic salmon is known.
 The modern fishery for Atlantic salmon fishery in Greenland waters started around 1960 and peaked in the early seventies at a catch level of more than 2000 tons a year.
 The fishery was quota regulated from 1972, but due to declining stocks NASCO in June 1998, agreed that no commercial fishery for salmon should be allowed, but that the catch at West Greenland should be restricted to 'that amount used for internal consumption in Greenland, which in the past has been estimated at 20 tonnes'.
 Since then export of salmon from Greenland has been banned.
-The salmon caught along the shores of West Greenland are mostly (>90%) non-maturing 1SW salmon, most of which are destined to 47 tons including an insignificant ammount from East Greenland.
+The salmon caught along the shores of West Greenland are mostly (>90%) non-maturing 1SW salmon, most of which are destined to return to home waters in Europe or North America as MSW fish.
+In 2014 total reported catches increased to 58 tons including an insignificant amount from East Greenland.
+A phone survey among licensed fishermen revealed that unreported catches were at least 12 tonnes and likely higher from this segment alone.